Gagauzia: Ethnic composition

-According to the 2014 census results, the ethnic breakdown in Gagauzia was:
+According to the 2014 and 2024 censuses results, the ethnic breakdown in Gagauzia was:

 There is an ongoing identity controversy over whether Romanians and Moldovans are the same ethnic group.
 At the census, every citizen could only declare one nationality; consequently, one could not declare oneself both Moldovan and Romanian.

+Languages

+According to the 2024 census results, population structure by mother tongue in Gagauzia was: